DiceSpinner/FruitNinja/Common/doc/udp_connection_protocol_spec.md

 ### Connection Handshake

 UDPConnection establishes a session between peers using a handshake protocol that ensures both sides agree on a shared session identifier (`sessionID`).
-This is necessary because IP addresses alone are not reliable identifiers of peer endpoints: a single machine may switch between multiple network interfaces (e.g., Wi-Fi and Ethernet), resulting in different IP addresses during the lifetime of a connection.
-The `sessionID` provides a stable, shared identifier that remains consistent even if network routing paths change.
-The IP address used to send packets to a peer is always updated to match the source of the latest valid packet received from that peer, allowing communication to continue even if the peer's IP address changes.
-This process is initiated when a peer attempts to connect.
+This session ID acts as a persistent identifier for the connection, enabling reliable recognition of peer identity even when their IP address changes due to network interface switching (e.g., Wi-Fi to Ethernet).

+The use of `sessionID` also prevents ghosting issues, where stale packets from a previously closed connection might be misinterpreted as part of a new session.
+By verifying the session ID on every incoming packet, the system ensures that only packets from a valid, actively tracked connection are processed.

+To further support mobility and NAT traversal, the IP address used to send responses is updated to match the source of the most recently received valid packet.
+This mechanism ensures continued communication with a moving peer while maintaining session integrity.

 #### Handshake Packet Exchange:
 1. **Client sends SYN**